Trophic state index: Hypertrophic

 Hypertrophic or hypereutrophic lakes are very nutrient-rich lakes characterized by frequent and severe nuisance algal blooms and low transparency.
 Hypereutrophic lakes have a visibility depth of less than 3 ft, they have greater than 40 micrograms/litre total chlorophyll and greater than 100 micrograms/litre phosphorus.

 The excessive algal blooms can also significantly reduce oxygen levels and prevent life from functioning at lower depths creating dead zones beneath the surface.

 Likewise, large algal blooms can cause biodilution to occur, which is a decrease in the concentration of a pollutant with an increase in trophic level.
 This is opposed to biomagnification and is due to a decreased concentration from increased algal uptake.

 Trophic index drivers

 Both natural and anthropogenic factors can influence a lake or other water body's trophic index.
 A water body situated in a nutrient-rich region with high net primary productivity may be naturally eutrophic.
 Nutrients carried into water bodies from non-point sources such as agricultural runoff, residential fertilisers, and sewage will all increase the algal biomass, and can easily cause an oligotrophic lake to become hypereutrophic.

+Freshwater lakes

+Although there is no absolute consensus as to which nutrients contribute the most to increasing primary productivity, phosphorus concentration is thought to be the main limiting factor in freshwater lakes.
+This is likely due to the prevalence of nitrogen-fixing microorganisms in these systems, which can compensate for a lack of readily available fixed nitrogen.

+Marine ecosystems

+In some coastal marine ecosystems, research has found nitrogen to be the key limiting nutrient, driving primary production independently of phosphorus.
+Nitrogen fixation cannot adequately supply these marine ecosystems, because the nitrogen fixing microbes are themselves limited by the availability of various abiotic factors like sunlight and dissolved oxygen.
+However, marine ecosystems are too broad a range of environments for one nutrient to limit all marine primary productivity.
+The limiting nutrient may vary in different marine environments according to a variety of factors like depth, distance from shore, or availability of organic matter.